 - Search by research service, such as material testing, computer modelling, prototyping or pre-competitive research

-- Locate state-of-the-art research infrastructure, including specialized labs and equipment,
+- Locate state-of-the-art research infrastructure, including specialized labs and equipment, and

 - Establish or expand partnerships with highly skilled researchers.

-|Try broadening your search geographically to include other cities, provinces or institutions.
-The research infrastructure or expertise you’re seeking could exist anywhere in Canada, and in many cases you won’t need to travel to the facility in person to take advantage of their services.
+- Broaden your search geographically to include other cities, provinces or institutions.
+In many cases you won’t need to travel to the facility in person to take advantage of their services.

-You can connect directly with researchers at the facility through the online “Contact this facility” form on their profile page.
+You can connect directly with researchers at a facility through the online “Contact this facility” form on their profile page.
 Here are some suggestions to make the most of your first contact with a facility:

-Make sure your problem or objective is clearly defined.
+- Make sure your problem or objective is clearly defined.
 What is your product, service or process-related challenge?

-Think about how the research facility might be able to help you resolve that challenge.
+- Think about how the research facility might be able to help you resolve that challenge.
 What kind of help do you seek, e.g. expertise, specialized facilities or equipment, independent third-party testing or validation of a new product or process?

-Be clear about your interest, if any, in how you would like your company and its employees to participate in, or contribute to, the research collaboration.
+- Be clear about your interest, if any, in how you would like your company and its employees to participate in, or contribute to, the research collaboration.

-Note any timelines relevant to your project, such as major milestone or completion target dates that you hope to achieve.
+- Note any timelines relevant to your project, such as major milestone or completion target dates that you hope to achieve.

-Ask about fee structures, intellectual property arrangements, and other applicable research policies and practices.
+- Ask about fee structures, intellectual property arrangements, and other applicable research policies and practices.